Phlebotomy

 Length of Study

 This course is one semester in length and includes classroom, laboratory, and clinical experiences.
-After successful completion of the course and meeting the required number of blood draws, a student is eligible to apply for national certification.
+After successful completion of the course and meeting the required number of blood draws, a student is provided a Certificate of Completion from the instructor.
+Along with required work experience, the student may be eligible to apply for national certification at a later time.

 Employment Outlook